osu-eesc/cms-docs/user-guide/docs/special-roles.md

 There are two ways to assign a piece of content to a content editor.

   1. You can assign the content to yourself when you edit it.
-To do this, open the "Author and Publishing Information" section of the content's edit screen and yourself as the "Copyeditor" under "Review and Copyediting"
+To do this, open the "Author and Publishing Information" section of the content's edit screen and select yourself as the "Copyeditor" under "Review and Copyediting"

     ![Copyedit assignee field](images/copyedit-assign-field.png)